timOTdev/0010_practical_javascript/notes.md

 1. .toggleAll: If everything's true, make everything false
 2. .toggleAll: Otherwise, make everything true
 - This includes if some if already checked or true
-- It helps to think about projects ahead of time
+- It helps to think about the code ahead of time

 ## .toggleAll: If everything's true, make everything false
-- We will basically loop through all the todos to see if everything is complete (true)
+- We will basically loop through all the todos to see if everything is complete/true
 - It will check the total todos in the list to the match equally with the same number of complete
-- If both are equal, then toggleAll function will mark all as incomplete (false)
+- If both values are equal, then toggleAll function will mark all as incomplete/false
 ```
 var todoList = {
  todos: [],